-“He saw us going down,” laughs Reid three days later.
-“I’m so overwhelmed by the community response over the weekend.
+“I’m so overwhelmed by the community response over the weekend,” Reid tells Broadsheet three days later.
 The neighbours here have been so nice and the little natural wine community I’ve been a part of really came out in force, it was so good.”

 Reid previously worked as a barista at Sibling and as a winemaker at Commune of Buttons.
 He’s also a noted baker – he began selling his loaves at Sibling during the national shutdown last year – providing the inspiration behind the shop’s tongue-in-cheek name, Brid (“bread” pronounced in Reid’s native Kiwi accent).

 Naturally, the menu revolves around bread – loaves of Reid’s organic sourdough plus sandwiches and toasties – alongside house-baked cookies, apple pie and other sweets.